benedict-soh/G5-SSE-2020-Project/flask-api/API_endpoint.md

     "id" : "an integer",
     "event_name" : "a string",
     "year" : "a year, e.g. 2020",
-    "vote_start" : "a date in the format of 'YY-MM-DD HH:MM:SS'", "vote_end" : "a date in the format of 'YY-MM-DD HH:MM:SS'" }
+    "vote_start" : "a date in the format of 'YYYY-MM-DD HH:MM:SS'", "vote_end" : "a date in the format of 'YYYY-MM-DD HH:MM:SS'" }
 ```